 When dialoguing with a distressed colleague, remember that with distress comes negative cognitive distortions, so it is critically important to state the obvious-that you respect them, think well of them for getting help, are willing to help them connect with treatment, and will continue to be there for them.
 If you have struggled previously, you may have special empathy that you can marshal to help them understand they are not alone.
+Brought to you by:

+FIRST RESPONDERS FIRST This document is intended for awareness-building and informational purposes only.
+If you need further guidance or are in a crisis, call the National Suicide Hotline at 1-800-273-TALK (8255) for free 24/7 support.
 1 Moutier, Christine Yu MD; Myers, Michael F. MD; Feist, Jennifer Breen JD; Feist, J. Corey JD, MBA; Zisook, Sidney MD Preventing Clinician Suicide: A Call to Action During the COVID-19 Pandemic and Beyond, Academic Medicine: May 2021 - Volume 96 - Issue 5 - p 624-628.
 Accessed at https://journals.lww.com/academicmedicine/Fulltext/2021/05000/Preventing Clinician Suicide A Call to Action.24.aspx.